Jim Risch

-James Elroy Risch (/ˈrɪʃ/ RISH; born May 3, 1943) is an American lawyer and politician serving as the junior United States senator from Idaho since 2009.
-A member of the Republican Party, he served as lieutenant governor of Idaho under governors Dirk Kempthorne and Butch Otter and as the 31st governor of Idaho from 2006 to 2007.
+James Elroy Risch (/ˈrɪʃ/ RISH; born May 3, 1943) is an American lawyer and politician who has served as the junior United States senator from Idaho since 2009.
+A member of the Republican Party, he served as lieutenant governor of Idaho under governors Dirk Kempthorne and Butch Otter, and briefly as governor between their terms.

 Raised in Milwaukee, Risch moved to Idaho in the early 1960s.
 After graduating from the University of Idaho, he received a B.S. degree in forestry in 1965 and earned a J.D. in 1968.
 Afterward, he taught criminal law at Boise State University, and in 1970 was elected as Ada County prosecuting attorney.
-In 1974, he was elected to the Idaho Senate, where he represented the 21st legislative district from 1974 to 1988.
-In 1995, Governor Phil Batt appointed Risch to represent the 18th legislative district; he held the position until 2002.
+He was elected to the Idaho Senate in 1974 and was a member until 1988.
+In 1995, he was appointed to the state Senate, where he served until 2002.

 Risch ran for lieutenant governor of Idaho in 2002, defeating incumbent Jack Riggs in the primary.
-He served under Governor Dirk Kempthorne from 2003 to 2006.
-After Kempthorne resigned to become the United States Secretary of the Interior, Risch became the 31st governor of Idaho, a position he held from May 2006 to January 2007.
-He chose not to run for governor in the 2006 gubernatorial election and instead ran for reelection as lieutenant governor.
-After winning the nomination, he served under Governor Butch Otter from 2007 to 2009.
+After incumbent governor Dirk Kempthorne resigned to become the United States Secretary of the Interior in May 2006, Risch served out the rest of Kempthorne's term.
+He then served as lieutenant governor under Butch Otter from 2007 to 2009.

-Risch ran for the U.S. Senate seat held by the retiring Larry Craig in the 2008 election.
-He won the election, defeating Democratic nominee Larry LaRocco.
-Risch was reelected in 2014 and 2020.
+Risch was elected to the U.S. Senate in 2008 and reelected in 2014 and 2020.

 Early life and education

 Born in Milwaukee, Wisconsin, Risch is the son of Helen B. (née Levi) and Elroy A. Risch, a lineman for Wisconsin Bell.
-His father is of German descent and his mother is of Irish, Scottish, and English ancestry.
 Risch attended the University of Wisconsin–Milwaukee from 1961 to 1963 and then transferred to the University of Idaho in Moscow, where he was a member of the Phi Delta Theta fraternity.
 He obtained a B.S. degree in forestry in 1965, and continued his education at the university's College of Law.
 He served on the Law Review and the College of Law Advisory Committee before receiving a J.D. degree in 1968.

 Risch entered politics in 1970 in Boise at age 27, winning election as Ada County Prosecuting Attorney.
 While serving in this capacity, he taught undergraduate classes in criminal justice at Boise State College and served as the president of the state's prosecuting attorneys' association.
 Concurrent with his service in the Idaho Senate, Risch became a millionaire as one of Idaho's most successful trial lawyers.